Caravaggio and the Painters of the North

 In the Tenth State Exhibition: Non-Objective Creation and Suprematism of 1919, Kliun expressed his disagreement with the process initiated by Malevich in an essay in the catalogue.
 Entitled “The Art of Colour”, it attacked Suprematism for being a “decorative art” and accused it of being “the cadaver of pictorial art”.
 In contrast, Kliun upheld the “vitality of colour”, arguing that it was from colour that “the painting of the future” would spring.12

 Kliun’s chart on compositions problems of 1942.
-George Costakis Collection
+State Museum of Contemporary Art - Costakis collection, Thessaloniki.

 In the 1920s, after his break with Malevich, Kliun embarked on a period of continuous experimentation.
 Stimulated by his new position as a teacher at the Svomas (Free State Art Studios) where he gave classes on colour, Kliun returned to creating more complex compositions in which he investigated the relationship between colours and geometrical, spatial tensions.
 While his works continued to conform to many of the Suprematist theories, he now used them in the realisation of his new artistic aim, namely that of depicting the movement of light through colour.
 Composition of 1924 (fig. 10) appears to be a firm critique of Malevich.
 It uses a typically Suprematist composition but distorts the form and makes the colours transparent.